finbourne/lusid-sdk-java/sdk/docs/ReferencePortfolioApi.md

     ReferencePortfolioApi apiInstance = new ReferencePortfolioApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the reference portfolio.
     String code = "code_example"; // String | The code of the reference portfolio.
 Together with the scope this uniquely identifies   the reference portfolio.
     UpsertReferencePortfolioConstituentsRequest upsertReferencePortfolioConstituentsRequest = new UpsertReferencePortfolioConstituentsRequest(); // UpsertReferencePortfolioConstituentsRequest | The constituents to upload to the reference portfolio. try {
-      UpsertReferencePortfolioConstituentsResponse result = apiInstance.upsertReferencePortfolioConstituents(scope, code, upsertReferencePortfolioConstituentsRequest);
+      UpsertReferencePortfolioConstituentsResponse result = apiInstance.upsertReferencePortfolioConstituents(scope, code, upsertReferencePortfolioConstituentsRequest)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling ReferencePortfolioApi#upsertReferencePortfolioConstituents");